 - Up to 6 students are admitted to the program each year.
 Two positions are reserved for non-Italian students (students who are not resident in Italy and graduated abroad).
 Scholarships of approximately € 13.590,00 each year (net of taxes) are available for at least 5 students (two of whom foreigners).
 The duration of each scholarship is 4 years, subject to performance.
 The monthly allowance can be increased up to 50% for students visiting a research institution or University abroad.
 Starting in the second year, there are also allowances for short-period mobility.

-- The Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants in favor of foreign citizens not residing in Italy and Italian citizens living abroad (IRE) for the academic year 2019-2020, available also for Phd Programmes.
-Further information on the application requirements can be found on the webpage MAECI Grants.
-All online applications must be submitted by 2 p.m.
-(C.E.T.) of the 30th of May, 2019 through the platform “Study in Italy”.
+- The Ministry of Foreign Affairs and International Cooperation (MAECI) offers grants in favor of foreign citizens not residing in Italy and Italian citizens living abroad (IRE) available also for Phd Programmes.
+Further information on the application requirements can be found on the webpage MAECI Grants and on the platform “Study in Italy”.

 Interested candidates are invited to fill the online preliminary application form and enclose the following mandatory documents: